Riddle-tale: List

 Christian Schneller, in the 19th century, collected a tale from Wälschtirol (Trentino) that is quite similar to the Turandot stories: a king invades the neighbouring country and imprisons the royal couple, but their son escapes and is raised by a poor man.
-Years later, the boy travels to the enemy kingdom and learns that their parents are alive and the princess is testing potential suitors with deadly riddles.
+Years later, the boy travels to the enemy kingdom and learns that his parents are alive and the princess is testing potential suitors with deadly riddles.

-In a Sri Lankan tale, The Riddle Princess: Terávili Kumari Kava, a princess loves solving riddles.
+In a Sri Lanka tale, The Riddle Princess: Terávili Kumari Kava, a princess loves solving riddles.
 A Rajah's son falls in love with her portrait and disguises himself as a penniless pilgrim in order to get to know the princess, as part of his plan.